Coming up at Colbourne Ave :

 Sam Gill is a young local saxophone player.
 The type we like.
-He's played freaky post-jazz with The Prophets, sparse improv with Simon Barker, and new sydney jazz with his own ensembles.
+He's played freaky post-jazz with The Splinter Orchestra, sparse improv with Simon Barker, and new sydney jazz with his own ensembles.
 To Colbourne Ave he brings Scattered, a sax-led quintet mostly made up of reeds (with accordion as the keyboard reed, and Julia as the string Reid (that was funny before Julia couldn't make the gig)).

 Read some of this thoughts on some of his influences here : http://www.jazzgroove.com/selecta-sam-gill/

 James McLean will be opening with a solo percussion set.
 He's from Melbourne, he played a duet with Phil Treloar at colbourne ave last year.
 It was really great.